What is Lent?

 Eight ways your family can participate in the Lenten season by sacrificing individual time and focusing on family quality time?

-Limit screen (tv and internet) time and make if family focused.
+- Limit screen (tv and internet) time and make if family-focused.
 Use this time to interact and not as a “vegging” state.
-Do something different all together and give up electronics for a night.
+Do something different altogether and give up electronics for a night.
 Replace it with “family game night.”

 By: Jamie Schofield, M.A., CAMT, Licensed Clinical Pastoral Counselor and Executive Director of Faithfully Guided, Inc.